The Equal Exchange Certificate of Deposit

 First, the money you invest in this CD is available to Equal Exchange to fund their growth in Fair Trade (rather than condos in Miami or whatever your conventional CD might fund today).

-Second, we do this is by having your CD guarantee a loan to Equal Exchange, which means that if Equal Exchange does not repay the loan for some reason – perhaps we go bankrupt – then you may lose some or even all of the money.
+Second, we do this by having your CD guarantee a loan to Equal Exchange, which means that if Equal Exchange does not repay the loan for some reason – perhaps we go bankrupt – then you may lose some or even all of the money.
 See below What Risks am I Taking?

 So compared to a conventional CD, you are taking some additional risk of loss, and reaping some additional benefit by directing your money to advancing social justice.
 The interest rate and other terms are the same as you’d expect with a conventional CD.